Vika1990Z/Vika1990Z.github.io/ventus/content/products/security/ssh-keys.md

 ![](../../../assets/images/ssh/2.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions with the selected Keypair:
-- *Copy public key to clipboard* - this option attempts to copy public key;
+- *Copy public key to clipboard* - this option is used to copy public key;
 - *Delete* - this option is for SSH Key deletion.

 ## Create SSH Key Pair